Deluxecoder12/Security-Masters/README.md

 ## Overview

-Security Masters puts middle school students in the role of an IT Security Administrator at TechStart, a growing technology company.
+Security Masters puts you in the role of an IT Security Administrator at TechStart, a growing technology company.
 Through an engaging narrative-driven experience, players evolve their company's authentication systems from basic passwords to modern passkeys while learning about security challenges and solutions.

 ## Educational Objectives